xwu/xwu-swift-numerics/integers-part-1.md

 signed (and fixed-width) integer type.
 As we will discuss, other functions are available that provide alternative overflow behavior.

-Each of the basic arithmetic operators have a corresponding mutating (in-place) counterpart.
+Each of the basic arithmetic operators has a corresponding mutating (in-place) counterpart.
 For the infix operators, those are the assignment operators `+=`, `-=`, `*=`, `/=`, and `%=`.
 For prefix operator `-`, the mutating counterpart is spelled as the instance method `negate()`.
 These functions also trap on integer